How to find Inner Peace, regain Control, with Christ Driven Behavior

 Chapter 8: Treatment

+Is anyone completely satisfied with their life?
 We all seek inner peace.
+We are all biologically wired to seek control and pursue happiness.
 We all want to experience happiness in our lives, we want to be in control, because the perception of control, makes us feel good.
-We are all biologically wired to seek control and pursue happiness.

 In the 2019 movie, “Beautiful Boy,” the father asks his drug addicted son, "Why do you do all these drugs?"
 The son answers, “I don’t know why, when I tried it I felt better than I ever have, so I just kept doing it.”

-This teen's statement goes to the core of human nature.
+This teen's statement goes to the core of human nature and hence, human behavior.
 We all seek emotional happiness, control of how we feel.
 We are all driven to seek happiness (reward).
 All human behavior is driven by the pursuit of happiness (reward) and that, when you choose a specific behavior, you do so because you see it as your best available option for happiness.
 Sometimes, we manifest our control of happiness, in unhealthy ways, with substances and other behaviors.
 Happiness is a genetically programmed, ego driven, genuine and transient emotional reaction, driven by our limbic system, to external circumstances, that excite us!
 Serenity is a state of mind that transcends excitement, that must be learned.
 Serenity requires self awareness and an understanding of what contributes and detracts from it.
-Serenity requires being mindful, employing self discovery, curiosity, awareness, gratitude, service and a personal connection that can produce the fruit of Joy.
+Serenity requires being mindful, employing self discovery, curiosity, awareness, gratitude, service and a personal connection that can produce the fruit of Joy and Self-control.

 If you think about it, you can't get addicted, to a substance, unless you have learned the drug helps you do something.
 After all, if you did not learn that alcohol allows you feel a certain way, you would not know what to buy!
 Feeling compelled to use a drug (or any compulsive behavior) arises from important reasons inside people, not from an inanimate bottle or substance!
 Addictive behaviors are never random, there is always a reason and a reward.
 There is always a, "Trigger-Behavior-Reward-Repeat."
 In the final analysis, if you truly don't want to do something, then you won't do it!
 We have, "Free Will," but are driven to always pursue happiness (reward), everyone is; it's human nature.
 The only way you will stop desiring heavy substances and change your behavior is by seeing more happiness in the change, than in the using.
 We stop abusing substances and other behaviors, when we decide (reason) abusing is not the best option for our happiness.